How Local SEO Helps Increase Store Footfall – Eventually Sales?

 Brick ‘n mortars are aggressively expanding their online channels to increase footfalls and sales.
 If you are not doing it, you are making a big mistake.
 Even big brands are seriously investing in local SEO marketing effort.
 According to Google, more than 1 out of 3 mobile searches are related to location alone.
 In simple terms, more than 1 out of every 3 three people who search using mobile are looking for local businesses.
 This is good news for local businesses who want to enhance their ability to compete with big brands.

 People are getting smart particularly when it comes to shopping.
-They now make more informed decision.
-SO rather going with brands, they want to get to know about all the options available locally.
-And the ‘near me’ search option of Google has changed the way people search a product or service online.
+They now make more informed decisions.
+So rather going with brands, they want to get to know about all the options available locally.
+The ‘near me’ search option of Google has changed the way people search a product or service online.
 More and more people are using ‘near me’ whether it is finding a grocery shop or a doctor or an eating station.
-The local searches including the ‘near me’ has increased by 40 percent, which seems to fast go up in the days to come.
+The local searches including the ‘near me’ have increased by 40 percent, which seems to go up in the days to come.

 Those who use verticals also end up on the search engine as their second step.
 So local search is what plays a vital role in how people are doing offline purchases.